MR

 • Request or modify your withholding of tax

-The federal government of Canada also offers Old Age Security supplements and other benefits, namely: Guaranteed Income Supplement (GIS); Allowance; and the Allowance for the Survivor.
+In addition to your Old Age Security in Canada, the federal government of Canada also offers other benefits like the Guaranteed Income Supplement (GIS), Allowance, and the Allowance for the Survivor.

 These non-taxable payments are based on your level of income, age and marital status.